Disentangling the Faraday rotation sky: The results

-Towards the Galactic poles, we can compare our results not only to the full Galaxy thermal electron models of \citet{2017Yao} or \citet{2001Cordes}, but also to local models of the Galactic disk \citep{2008Gaensler, 2020Ocker}.
+Towards the Galactic poles, we can compare our results not only to the full Galaxy electron models of \citet{2017Yao} or \citet{2001Cordes}, but also to local models of the Galactic disk \citep{2008Gaensler, 2020Ocker}.
 DMs calculated from these models in the Galactic pole regions are often reported as $\DM{\perp} = \DM{}|\sin(b)|$, i.e. the DM perpendicular to the Galactic plane, as in this projection the DM only depends on the Galactic scale height of the models.
-These models predict $\DM{gal, \perp}$ values between $\num{1.89E1} \pm 0.9\, \mathrm{pc}\,\mathrm{cm}^{-3}$ \citep{2017Yao} and $\num{2.56E1} \pm 2.6\, \mathrm{pc}\,\mathrm{cm}^{-3}$ \citep{2008Gaensler}.
+These models predict $\DM{gal, \perp}$ values between $18.9 \pm 0.9\, \mathrm{pc}\,\mathrm{cm}^{-3}$ \citep{2017Yao} and $25.6 \pm 2.6\, \mathrm{pc}\,\mathrm{cm}^{-3}$ \citep{2008Gaensler}.
 We calculate mean values of $\DM{\perp}$ from our maps in the Galactic North and South Pole regions above and below $\pm \ang{70}$ to compare to these results.
 We report $12 \pm 0.15 \, \mathrm{pc}\,\mathrm{cm}^{-3}$ (north) and $13 \pm 0.29 \, \mathrm{pc}\,\mathrm{cm}^{-3}$ (south) and note maximum values of $26 \pm 0.28 \mathrm{pc}\,\mathrm{cm}^{-3}$ and $25 \pm 0.82 \mathrm{pc}\,\mathrm{cm}^{-3}$ in the same respective regions.
 While the maximum values agree well with the other models, the mean values are considerably lower.
-Under the presumption that these numbers are straightforwardly comparable with the aforementioned model predictions, this would again indicate a slight underestimation of DM in our results.
-But since the other models do not incorporate the small scaled structure as we do, it is possible that some subregions in the polar regions have a smaller DM as predicted by the parametric models, which might be dominated by the pulsars with larger DM.
+Under the presumption that these numbers are straightforwardly comparable with the aforementioned model predictions, this would again indicate a slight underestimation of DM in our results, which might be explainable by the sparse sampling by pulsars at high latitudes, as indicated by our tests with synthetic data, in Appendix \ref{app:synthetic_tests}.
+Additionally, since the other models do not incorporate the small scaled structure as we do, it is possible that some subregions in the polar regions have a smaller DM as predicted by the parametric models, which might be dominated by the pulsars with larger DM.